 A energy company purchasing insurance from OCIL can choose to be a Shareholder.
 (Minimum of $25 million in limits)

-A Policyholder purchases insurance from OCIL in the same way as the conventional insurance market.
+A non-shareholder insured purchases insurance from OCIL in the same way as the conventional insurance market.
 A non-shareholder insured does not have voting or dissolution rights.

-A Shareholder must purchase one share of common stock in OCIL for $5,000.
+A Shareholder must purchase one share in OCIL for $5,000.

 A Shareholder is able to accrue both voting rights and dissolution rights as well as have the opportunity to nominate a representative stand for election to the Board of Directors.